jimboy3100/jimboy3100.github.io/ogario/protocols/Legendworld.md

-# LegendWorld.md
+# Expanding Land

 ## Overview

-LegendWorld is a dynamically scaling Agar-style game server where the playable map expands and contracts based on the number of active players.
+Expanding Land is a dynamically scaling Agar-style game server where the playable map expands and contracts based on the number of active players.